Sources: NCAA revealed Michigan findings to Big Ten; conference mulling Jim Harbaugh suspension

 In meetings with Michigan officials in Ann Arbor on Friday, Petitti is believed to have proposed a multi-game suspension for Harbaugh, something that school officials, including president Santa Ono, pushed back against.
 In a letter to Petitti publicized over the weekend, Ono expressed his desire for the conference to wait until the NCAA completes its investigation before levying any penalties.

-However, Petitti and Big Ten athletic directors and presidents have spent the last two weeks discussing potential penalties, with most of those talks held without the presence of Michigan’s representatives.
+However, Petitti and Big Ten athletic directors and presidents have spent the past two weeks discussing potential penalties, with most of those talks held without the presence of Michigan’s representatives.

 Any Big Ten penalty will be rooted in the conference’s sportsmanship policy, which allows for the commissioner to hand down disciplinary measures for violating the “integrity of competition” in the “competitive arena,” the policy says.